 This is the option we’ve chosen to address all of these issues.

 We realize the stink this might bring from an American jobs going overseas perspective, but that is not our motivation.
 And No, it is a not a money thing either… our team tells us we pay more than most CPA firms and we are happy to do so.
-Our Tax Managers earn $130,000 to $150,000 in just salary (as of December 2022).
-Money only takes you so far.
-You see all our compensation and job descriptions on our Careers Page if you really like.
+WCG compensates the team well but money only takes you so far.
+Sure, every business says that but you see all our compensation and job descriptions on our Careers Page if you really like, and judge for yourself.

 Has WCG grown too quickly?
 Have we outgrown our britches as they say?
 Perhaps.
 At the same time, we are modulating our growth significantly as you can tell and we are making business decisions to maintain our client service levels.